-About every 6 to 12 months I randomly feel as though I have something caught in my throat.
+About every six to twelve months I randomly feel as though I have something caught in my throat.
 Once I hack it up, I notice that it is a spherical "yellowish" clump with an offensive odor.
-Hacking up this substance occurs sporadically throughout the day and then does not occur for another 6 to 12 months.
+Hacking up this substance occurs sporadically throughout the day and then does not occur for another six to twelve months.
 I heard from my mother that this substance is food or bacteria caught in your tonsils that surfaces every once in awhile.
 However I have been unable to find any articles or material on the Internet which can confirm this.
 Does Alice know?

 Holy hacking, Batman!
 Since it is not too likely that food would remain caught in your tonsils for months at a time, the yellow clumps may be comprised of excess mucus from your sinus and nasal areas.
 Seasonal allergies may aggravate this odd nuisance.